orthopteroid/EftirlitSeven/README.md

 # EftirlitSeven

-E7 is a fork of the linux internet application firewall douane from https://gitlab.com/douaneapp (where I've been volunteering during early 2021).
-Douane contains lots of great logic and infrastructure that can be leveraged to learn and experiment, as I have at https://gitlab.com/Orthopteroid/douane-dkms/-/tree/pamplemousse where I was testing smp-friendly cache-experiments.
-I've relocated those experiments to have most of my work under one roof here at github.
+E7 is a fork of the linux internet application firewall douane from https://gitlab.com/douaneapp with experimental changes.
 Some of the changes include...

 ## Processname cache